MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-07.md

 ![mr-learning-base](images/mr-learning-base/base-07-section2-step1-1.png)

 > [!NOTE]
-> The Bounding Box visualizations is created at runtime and therefore not visible before you enter Game mode.
+> The Bounding Box visualization is created at runtime and therefore not visible before you enter Game mode.

 > [!NOTE]
-> The Bounding Box (Script) component will be automatically add the NearInteractionGrabbable component at runtime, therefore, we do not need to add this component to grab the enclosed objects with tracked hands.
+> The BoundingBox component will automatically add the NearInteractionGrabbable component at runtime, therefore, we do not need to add this component to grab the enclosed objects with tracked hands.

 In the Hierarchy window, expand the Menu > **ButtonCollection** object to reveal the four buttons and rename the third button to **BoundingBox_Enable**, then in the Inspector window, configure the **Button Config Helper (Script)** component as follows: